-Dr. Weiss was on the Board of Directors for the Association of Unmanned Vehicle Systems International, which is the world’s largest unmanned systems organization.
-She was onthe technical advisory board of the National Robotics Technology Consortium; she chairs the international ASTM Committee on Unmanned Maritime Vehicle Autonomy and Control; she was a member of the Steering Committee for the Information Science and Technology Study Group for DARPA, and she was an Executive Board Member for NDIA’s Undersea Warfare Division.
-She recently supported the National Academy of Sciences Naval Studies Board on mainstreaming unmanned underwater vehicles into the Navy, and she supported the Center for New American Security’s Future Foundry Task Force.
+Dr. Weiss was on the Board of Directors for the Association of Unmanned Vehicle SystemsInternational (AUVSI), which is the world’s largest unmanned systems organization.
+She was onthe technical advisory board of the National Robotics Technology Consortium, and she currently chairs the international ASTM Committee on Unmanned Maritime Vehicle Autonomy and Control.
+Dr. Weiss was a member of the Steering Committee for the Information Science and Technology Study Group for DARPA; she was an Executive Board Member for NDIA’s Undersea Warfare Division; she supported the National Academies’ Naval Studies Board on mainstreaming unmanned underwater vehicles into the Navy and on multi-domain autonomous systems for US Naval forces; and she supported the Center for New American Security’s Future Foundry Task Force.

 In 2012, Dr. Weiss received the AUVSI Foundation Award for Academic Champion.
 In 2012, she also received Georgia’s Women in Technology Woman of the Year Award for Medium-Sized Businesses, and in 2013, she received a Letter of Commendation from the Chief of Naval Operations Strategic Studies Group.

 Dr. Weiss holds a patent for an unmanned underwater vehicle, she has provided testimonial to the Science and Technology Committee of the Georgia House of Representatives; she has provided presentations to House Armed Services Committee Staff, Seapower and Expeditionary Forces Subcommittee Lead, and she has been Principal Investigator (PI) on programs sponsored by organizations such as DARPA, the Office of Naval Research, and other DoD organizations.